bochora3000/payrails-cse-product/README.md

 ## Challenge Goal

 The goal of the challenge was to create an application for tokenizing cards via Payrails using Client-Side Encryption.
-It allows users to input card details and obtain a tokenized representation for secure transactions.

-**Note:** This solution deviates from the challenge in the encryption part.
-In this implementation, encryption of card data occurs on the server-side (app.js) due to encountering blockers with JavaScript-based encryption.
-As a result, the encryption and tokenization processes are handled on the backend.
+## Solution

+Access token retrievela and client initialization are happening on server side (app.js) Encryption is happening on client side (scrip.jt) Finally tokenization is happening via proxy enpoint on app.js server side.
+Client processes tokenization response and updates DOM for demonstration purposes.

 ## Table of Contents